google/WebFundamentals/src/content/en/updates/2019/02/trusted-types.md

 ## Limiting policies

 Did you notice the `*` value that we used in the `Content-Security-Policy` header?
-It indicates that the application can create arbitrary number of policies, provided each of them has a unique name.
+It indicates that the application can create an arbitrary number of policies, provided each of them has a unique name.
 If applications can freely create a large number of policies, preventing DOM XSS in practice would be difficult.